 They went to the gold diggings along Salmon river together and returned, reaching The Dalles in September of 1863.
 At the time, Nicholas Sinnott was 31 and Daniel Handley was 33.
 Sinnott and his brother Patrick had spent time at the Salmon River gold mines in Northern Idaho.
-When Sinnott came down from the mines he stayed overnight at the old Umatilla hotel.
+When Sinnott came down from the mines he stayed overnight at the Umatilla hotel.
 He complained to the proprietor, Mr. Newman, that the bed-bugs had driven him out of his room and that he had taken his blankets and slept in the hall to get away from them.
-Mr. Newman listened patiently to the tale of woe and when it was concluded remarked, "If you think you can run this house any better than I am doing, you had better take it."
-"All right," said the Colonel.
-"What are your terms?"
-An offer being made that the Colonel thought reasonable.
-He accepted it and although he had but $40, he closed the bargain and took possession.
+Mr. Newman listened patiently to the tale of woe and when it was concluded remarked, “If you think you can run this house any better than I am doing, you had better take it.”
+“All right,” said the Colonel.
+“What are your terms?”
+An offer was made that the Colonel thought reasonable.
+He accepted it and although Sinnott had but $40, he closed the bargain and took possession.

 There they leased the Umatilla House from Mr. H.P.
 Isaacs, who yearned to retire.